WPA Partners with Pointy to Help Drive Pet Store Sales

 To continue this uptick, the World Pet Association (WPA) has partnered with Pointy.

-“We’re delighted to be partnering with the WPA to introduce the Pointy service to more pet store owners,” Cummins said.
+“We’re delighted to be partnering with the WPA to introduce the Pointy service to more pet store owners,” said Mark Cummins, co-founder of Pointy.
 “Month on month we’re noticing an increase in the volume of searches for the more unique pet products such as raw and fresh foods that are difficult to buy online.
 Based on this trend, we think it’s crucial for independent pet stores selling these niche products to showcase them online for local customers to find.
 The Pointy service makes it really easy for retailers to do this.”

 Pointy is already working with 10 percent of all U.S. pet stores, according to officials.
 The company’s device plugs into a retailer’s point of sale (POS) and automatically displays their in-store products online.
 When someone locally is searching online for something the store sells, Pointy helps them find the local store, where they can buy in person, according to officials.